 - As consumers and building owners are electrifying their homes and buildings, which distributed generation renewables are important for maintaining the grid?

-- Moderator: Grace Michienzi – Director of Research and Policy, Michigan Energy and Innovation Council
+- Moderator: Grace Michienzi – Director of Research and Policy, Michigan Energy Innovation Business Council

 - Jim Edelson – Director of Policy, New Buildings Institute